Rommel T. Angara

 Rommel Rico Teh Angara (born December 19, 1978), better known as Rommel T. Angara is a Filipino politician.
 He is the incumbent representative of the lone district of Aurora elected in May 2019.
 He was the acting governor of the province of Aurora from mid-2018 to early 2019.
 He was the vice governor of the same province from 2013 to 2019.
 As a former vice governor, he acted as the presiding officer of the Sangguniang Panlalawigan, or the provincial board or legislature, of Aurora province.

 Personal life

 He is a son of former Baler Mayor Joselito J. Angara and Loyola Teh, a medical specialist.
 He is a nephew of former Philippine Senator Edgardo J. Angara, former Aurora Representative Bellaflor J. Angara-Castillo, and former Baler Mayor Arturo J. Angara.
-He is a cousin of incumbent Philippine Senator Juan Edgardo "Sonny" M. Angara and former Baler Vice Mayor Karen G. Angara-Ularan.
+He is a cousin of Secretary of Education Juan Edgardo "Sonny" M. Angara and former Baler Vice Mayor Karen G. Angara-Ularan.

-He married Lai Antonio.
-Out their marriage were born three children, namely Jacob Miguel, Ceanna Gail, and Jared Samuel.
+He is married to Lai Antonio.
+They have three children: Jacob Miguel, Ceanna Gail, and Jared Samuel.